Grójec County

 Grójec County (powiat grójecki) is a unit of territorial administration and local government (powiat) in Masovian Voivodeship, east-central Poland.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Grójec, which lies 40 km south of Warsaw.
 The county contains three other towns: Warka, 25 km east of Grójec, Nowe Miasto nad Pilicą, 34 km south-west of Grójec, and Mogielnica, 22 km south-west of Grójec.

 The county covers an area of 1268.82 km2.
 As of 2019 its total population is 98,334, out of which the population of Grójec is 16,745, that of Warka is 11,948, that of Nowe Miasto nad Pilicą is 3,755, that of Mogielnica is 2,253, and the rural population is 63,633.

 Neighbouring counties

-Grójec County is bordered by Grodzisk Mazowiecki County and Piaseczno County to the north, Otwock County to the north-east, Garwolin County and Kozienice County to the east, Białobrzegi County and Przysucha County to the south, Tomaszów Mazowiecki County and Rawa County to the west, and Żyrardów County to the north-west.
+Grójec County is bordered by Grodzisk County and Piaseczno County to the north, Otwock County to the north-east, Garwolin County and Kozienice County to the east, Białobrzegi County and Przysucha County to the south, Tomaszów County and Rawa County to the west, and Żyrardów County to the north-west.